Ayaz Guliyev: Return to Spartak

 On 9 January 2019, Spartak Moscow announced that they bought Guliyev back from Rostov and signed a long-term contract with him.
 On 11 May 2021, his contract was terminated by mutual consent.

 Arsenal Tula

 On 21 June 2021, he signed a two-year contract with Arsenal Tula.

 Khimki

 On 8 July 2022, Guliyev joined Khimki on a two-season deal.

 Sabah

 On 28 August 2023, Azerbaijan Premier League club Sabah announced the signing of Guliyev from Khimki on a three-year contract.

+Return to Arsenal Tula

+On 26 January 2026, Guliyev returned to Arsenal Tula in the Russian First League.

 International career

 Guliyev was born in Russia to an Azerbaijani father and Russian mother, and holds dual-citizenship.
 He participated in the 2013 FIFA U-17 World Cup with Russia national under-17 football team.

 Later Guliyev represented Russia national under-19 football team at the 2015 UEFA European Under-19 Championship, where Russia came in second place.

-On 24 February 2025, Guliyev's request to switch international allegiance to Azerbaijan was approved by FIFA.
+In an interview with Baku.ws in 2022, Guliyev described Azerbaijan as his "homeland" and said it would be an "honour" to represent the Azerbaijan national team.
+On 24 February 2025, his request to switch international allegiance to Azerbaijan was approved by FIFA.
+However, he was never capped for Azerbaijan.

+On 5 March 2026, Guliyev's request to switch international allegiance back to Russia was approved by FIFA.